 How to Store Vinyl Records and Protect Your Collection Like a Pro|

-Light is the third most common factor affecting a record collection.
+Light is another common factor that can affect a record collection.
 Prolonged exposure to bright lights, sunlight or UV light can be damaging.
-Light may not be an issue if you are storing your vinyl in a storage unit, but if you are attempting to store your album collection in a basement near an open window, the light can be a threat to your collection.
+Light may not be an issue if you are storing your vinyl in a storage unit, but if you are attempting to store your albums in a basement or attic near an open window, the light can be a threat to your collection.

 How to Prevent Humidity, Temperature & Light Damage